Moai-/panabsorbium/Tutorial.md

 If you want to take the long route and put this mod together yourself, you're in the right place.
 Some blind poking around may take place, as this tutorial roughly mirrors my own experience writing this mod.

+Stonehearth was designed to be a mod-friendly game.
+Everything we do here can be accomplished with nothing more than renaming and copy-pasting certain things.
+If you are afraid to start because you don't know how to code, don't let that stop you.
+Most of what we'll be doing here is re-naming and copy-pasting configuration files rather than code.

+As of this writing (February 2015), Stonehearth is in Alpha 8.
+I will try to keep this tutorial up to date as new updates roll out and key files undergo change.
+As such, I will keep this tutorial simple and limited in scope, large enough to get you started on modding, and small enough to be updated easily.
+Our objectives are as follow:
+ * Add new armor to the game
+ * Make the new armor craftable in-game
+ * Add a new ingot to craft your armor with
+ * Give the armor a buff to make it extra special

+It's Alpha 8 and one can hardly kick a rock on a mountain without tripping on a glistening chunk of gold ore.
 So, we have a problem.
 Our stockpiles are overflowing with silver and gold.
 We can't sell them, we can't make things out of them, and we can't throw them at goblins.
 "These piles of precious metals have got to go," uttered no one until Stonehearth entered Alpha.
-Because we don't have a scientific education or imagination, we'll go ahead and make a suit of armor out of them.
+Because we don't have a scientific education, we decide that the best use for surplus bullion is making it into a suit of armor.

 ### Tools and Setup